Death of Brian Sicknick: Investigation and charges

 In a January 7 press release, the U.S. Capitol Police (USCP) said that Sicknick's death would be investigated.
 The next day, the USCP opened a homicide investigation into Sicknick's death, joined by the D.C.
 Metropolitan Police Department and other federal agencies.

 On February 2, CNN reported that investigators were having trouble finding evidence of homicide.
 One law enforcement official said that medical examiners found no evidence of any blunt force trauma.
 So investigators concluded that early reports of Sicknick being hit with a fire extinguisher were false.
 They considered the possibility that Sicknick became ill from a chemical irritant spray and were reviewing videos for evidence.

-On March 14, Julian Khater and George Tanios were arrested by federal authorities and charged with crimes that included assault of Officer Sicknick with a chemical spray.
+On March 14, Julian Elie Khater and George Pierre Tanios were arrested by federal authorities and charged with crimes that included assault of Officer Sicknick with a chemical spray.
 There could not be a charge of homicide because the cause of death had not been determined.
 Autopsy results were still pending almost 10 weeks after Sicknick's death.

 In an April 19 press release, the medical examiner's office said that Sicknick's death was by natural causes.
 The ruling made it difficult for prosecutors to pursue homicide charges.
 A week later, prosecutors said that the chemical sprayed on Sicknick was pepper spray.

-On January 27, 2023, Julian Khater was sentenced to 6 years and 8 months in prison after pleading guilty to assaulting Capital Police Officers including Brian Sicknick with mace.
+On January 27, 2023, Khater was sentenced to 6 years and 8 months in prison after pleading guilty to assaulting Capitol Police officers, including Sicknick, with a keychain pepper spray.
+Tanios was sentenced to 10 months in prison.

+Civil case

+In January 2023, Sicknick's partner, Sandra Garza, filed a civil case for wrongful death and conspiracy (among other claims) against Trump, Khater and Tanios, requesting $10 million from each defendant.
+In January 2024, the wrongful death claims were dismissed as were two negligence claims against Trump.
+A claim of presidential immunity by Trump was also dismissed.